Ivaynn/LodestoneTP/README.md

 <br/>

 ## Other information
-- Made for Minecraft Java Edition 1.20+
+- Made for Minecraft Java Edition 1.20.4+
-- If you're using non-vanilla dimensions, add them to `data\ltp\functions\dimension.mcfunction`
+- For previous versions, check the [releases page](https://github.com/Ivaynn/LodestoneTP/releases)
 - Everything in this data pack uses the `ltp` prefix